Farnad-J/TicTacToe-game/README.md

-# the-game
+# Tic Tac Toe Game
-The repository of Tic Tac Toe Game
+This project is developed using HTML5, CSS3, Javascript, jQuery and jQuery UI.
+It is developed by Farnad Jahanshah.